February 4, 2020

-Does our avatar change our message?
+Does our audience persona change our message?

 Ultimately, no – our real message (the Gospel!) doesn’t change, of course, but defining our avatar may change the perspectives, channels, sub-messages, and tactics we use to reach those people.